-- HUNTER CREEK (moderate) - Also starting close to town on the east side of Aspen, the shaded trail gradually climbs alongside the creek with bridge crossings and lots of photo opportunities.
+- HUNTER CREEK (moderate) - Also starting close to town on the north side of Aspen, the shaded trail gradually climbs alongside the creek with bridge crossings and lots of photo opportunities.
 Hikers emerge into the Hunter Creek Valley, a wide alpine meadow with aspen groves, abandoned homestead cabins and beaver dams in the creek.

 - RIO GRANDE TRAIL (easy) - Flanking the Roaring Fork River, the trail begins at No Problem Bridge just off Main Street at Original Curve.
 With a gentle grade, the Rio Grande is great for walking, jogging and biking and continues all the way to Glenwood Springs with some paved sections and some dirt sections.

 - SUNNYSIDE (moderate) - Known for its dramatic views of the four ski areas, town and Independence Pass, this trail takes hikers up switchbacks passing by water ditches until they reach the edge of Red Mountain.
 This hike is typically a there-and-back route, but some ambitious hikers continue along Red Mountain and connect to the Hunter Creek trail system to head back into town (approx. 10 miles).